hyunjunian/Poor-Charlie-s-Almanack/en.md

 This brings us, finally, to our last question: In elite soft science, what practices would hasten our progress toward optimized disciplinarity?
 Here, again, there are some easy answers:

 First, many more courses should be mandatory, not optional.
 And this, in turn, requires that the people who decide what is mandatory must possess large, multidisciplinary knowledge maintained in fluency.
 This conclusion is as obvious in the training of the would-be broadscale problem-solver as it is in the training of the would-be pilot.
 For instance, both psychology mastery and accounting mastery should be required as outcomes in legal education.
 Yet in many elite places, even today, there are no such requirements.
 Often, such is the narrowness of mind of the program designers that they neither see what is needed and missing nor are able to fix deficiencies.

-> Many more courses should be mandatory, not optional.
-And this, in turn, requires that the people who decide what is mandatory must possess large, multidisciplinary knowledge maintained in fluency.
->

 Second, there should be much more problem-solving practice that crosses several disciplines, including practice that mimics the function of the aircraft simulator in preventing loss of skills through disuse.